Patmos: 21st century

-In September 2008, the municipality of Patmos refused landing to a group of undocumented refugees from Afghanistan and Iraq.
-On the weekend of September 19, 2008, about 134 refugees were rescued at sea.
-The refugees were taken to Patmos, the nearest municipality, for processing and care.
+In September 2008, the municipality of Patmos refused landing to a group of undocumented refugees from Afghanistan and Iraq when they were taken there for processing and care after a sea rescue.
 The administration refused them permission to land.
 Eventually they were sent to the island of Leros where they were processed and given humanitarian aid.

 Forbes magazine, in 2009, named Patmos "Europe's most idyllic place to live", writing that "Patmos has evolved over the centuries but has not lost its air of quiet tranquility, which is one reason why people that know it return again and again".

 Geography

 Patmos is situated off the west coast of Turkey and the continent of Asia.
 It is one of the northernmost islands of the Dodecanese complex.
 It is further west than its nearby neighboring islands.

 It has an area of 34.05 km2.
 The highest point is Profitis Ilias, 269 m above sea level.

 Patmos' main communities are Chora (the capital city) and Skala, the only commercial port.
 Other settlements are Grikou and Kampos.